 Business process elements such as swimlanes and activities may inspire actors and use cases.
 Use cases and actors are documented on wiki pages.
 Each use case and actor has a page on the wiki, which has a unique URL and can be used to refer the element on email messages, documents, Jira tickets and so on.
 An Jira ticket is created for each use case and it contains a link to the use case’s wiki page.
 This wiki page can also have a link to the ticket since it also has a unique URL.
 Jira tickets can be automatically linked the source code through the version control system (SVN) and declaratively linked to system’s features and user interfaces.
 Since it’s possible to create mock-ups in wiki pages, then we also link those wiki pages with user interfaces to compare the mock-ups with the final user interface.
 We finally have actors linked to security roles.

-I admit that architects are not qualified to define and implement a software development process in the organization (they actually believe more in the Programming Motherfucker philosophy ), but they are constantly willing to contribute to have one in place.
+I admit that architects are not qualified to define and implement a software development process in the organization (they actually believe more in the Programming Motherfucker philosophy :D), but they are constantly willing to contribute to have one in place.
 As they have instruments to monitor servers, releases, tests, performance and so on, they also want project managers having instruments to estimate effort, predict events, anticipate problems and, therefore, produce better planning and results.

 Warning: Whatever we put in our software processes that is not quantifiable or measurable will become an expensive overhead.